 Immunoglobulin E (IgE) is a class of antibody (immune protein) associated with allergic reactions.
 It is normally found in very small amounts in the blood.
 This test measures the amount of allergen-specific IgE in the blood in order to detect an allergy to a particular substance.

-Each allergen-specific IgE antibody test performed is separate and very specific: honeybee versus bumblebee, egg white versus egg yolk, giant ragweed versus western ragweed.
+A total IgE test measures the overall number of IgE antibodies in the blood, while a specific IgE test measures for a response to individual allergens.
+Each allergen-specific IgE antibody test performed is separate and very specific; for example, it will test honeybee versus bumblebee, egg white versus egg yolk, and giant ragweed versus western ragweed.
 Groupings of these tests, such as food panels or regional weed, grass, and mold panels, can be done.
-Alternatively, the health practitioner may pick and choose selectively from a long list of individual allergens suspected of causing a person's allergies.
+Alternatively, the healthcare practitioner may pick and choose selectively from a long list of individual allergens suspected of causing a person's allergies.

 How is it used?

 The allergen-specific IgE antibody test is a blood test used to help diagnose an allergy to a specific substance or substances for a person who presents with acute or chronic allergy-like symptoms.
 This is especially true if symptoms are recurrent and appear to be tied to triggers, such as exposures to particular foods or environments, and if other family members are known to have allergies.